01.29.2026

 September 23 was the deadliest day of violence in Lebanon since 2006, with nearly 500 people killed, including women, children, and humanitarian workers.

-Now, following the November 2024 ceasefire and multiple mass displacements, health facilities in Lebanon need equipment, medical supplies, rehabilitation, and mental health and WASH capacity to meet the needs of families attempting to recover.
-Children are reeling from the disruption to their daily routines, the damage to their communities, and the loss of their sense of safety.
+Following the November 2024 ceasefire and multiple mass displacements, health facilities in Lebanon need support, especially equipment, medical supplies, rehabilitation, and mental health and WASH capacity to meet the needs of families attempting to recover.
+In the immediate aftermath, children were reeling from the disruption to their daily routines, the damage to their communities, and the loss of their sense of safety.
+As communities recover and stabilize, access to health services is a necessity.

 Project HOPE staff in Lebanon prepare 1,700 hygiene kits and other essential dignity and non-food items for distribution to internally displaced people (IDPs) in 10 schools across the Mount Lebanon area.
 Photo by Project HOPE staff, 2024.